Miso Honey Chicken Thighs – Low Effort Meal Prep

 Here’s yet another low effort, high reward recipe for a chicken thigh meal prep!
 Consider this part of the same family of oven prep recipes with Yogurt Mint Chicken, Tangy Garlicky Chicken and Barbecue sauce Marinated Chicken.
 At this rate I should be calling myself Chicken and Rice instead of Served with Rice, but I like to keep my options open.

 Anyway, I was making another batch of my miso honey salmon when I wondered if the same marinade would work for chicken thighs.
-After all, good things tend to happen when you take the intense savouriness and mild, pleasant funkiness of miso and round it out with some sweetness and acidity – perhaps you might also like to try roasting cabbage with miso paste.
+After all, it works for cod too, and good things tend to happen when you take the intense savouriness and mild, pleasant funkiness of miso and round it out with some sweetness and acidity – perhaps you might also like to try roasting cabbage with miso paste.

 I’m glad to report that I was right.
 The marinade was quick to put together, the chicken picked up a lot of flavour from the overnight marinade, and the cooking process was as easy as laying them out onto a foil lined baking sheet and throwing them in the oven.
 Cleanup?
 What’s that?
 I can’t hear you over the sound of me tossing the foil lining into the trash can and calling it a day.